'...a luminous voice, a smoky alto that unfurls like a plume of cigarette smoke, its velvety tone a sensual narcotic....' textura

 '...these amalgamations of synthesized programs, with delicate colorings of piano, saxophone, zither and guitar are closer to the work of Erik Satie than they are to traditional pop music.
 March’s work most recalls David Sylvian’s classic album, Secrets of the Beehive with its slow burning atmospherics that borrow from folk, classical, jazz and electronic ambient music' strange alphabets

-Recent Reviews for Chloë's vocal collaborations with Jumpel
+Recent Reviews for Chloë's vocal collaborations with ambient artist Jumpel

 'Vocalist Chloë March['s] humanizing presence elevates every song on which she appears...
 Alluringly hushed...
 Her sensual vocalizing [and] soft, smoky delivery leaves a haunting impression' textura